RandomNoobster/IT1901-Chore-Manager/docs/release3/README.md

 ## REST API
 In this release we needed to create a REST API.

-All UI-views does not use `Storage` or `State` methods/data directly, but instead gets all information through `DataAccess`.

-We have endpoints for each of the CRUD (Create, Read, Update, Delete) operations, where we respectively use HTTP Methods POST, GET, PUT, DELETE.
+We have tried to follow best practices and industry standard while building it.
+We have endpoints for each of the CRUD (Create, Read, Update, Delete) operations, where we respectively use the HTTP Methods POST, GET, PUT, DELETE.

-### Fetching

-Not overfetch
+As a result of the REST API, no classes in the UI-package uses `Storage` or `State` methods/data directly, but instead gets all information through `DataAccess`.

 #### Format
 We have two different controllers and subsequentially two different context paths: `storage/` and `state/`, which correspond to the `Storage` and `State` classes.
 This makes it easier to understand the endpoints, and makes it easier to find the endpoints you are looking for.
 This means if you want to do something about that is relevant to the currently logged in collective, you would use the `state/` endpoints.
 An example is `POST: chores/{uuid}` which creates a new chore in the currently logged in collective.
 As this is relevant to the current collective, we do not use `storage/`.
 However creating a new person, does not depend on the currently logged in collective (as we have not logged into any collective yet), and therefore we use `storage/` as the endpoint.

-Our endpoints does not use verbs, like `getChores` or `createChore`, but instead uses nouns, like `chores` and `chores/{uuid}`.
+Our endpoints does not use verbs, like `getPerson`, `addPerson` or `movePerson`, but instead uses nouns, like `GET persons/{uuid}`, `POST persons/{uuid}` and `PUT persons/{uuid}`.
 This is because the HTTP methods already specify the action, and therefore we do not need to specify it in the endpoint.

 The format for a request should be as follows:
 ```